Juan Bosch (politician)

-Juan Emilio Bosch y Gaviño (30 June 1909 – 1 November 2001), also known as El Profesor (Spanish for the Teacher), was a Dominican politician, historian, writer of short stories and novels, essayist, educator, and the first democratically elected president of the Dominican Republic for seven months in 1963.
+Juan Emilio Bosch y Gaviño (30 June 1909 – 1 November 2001), also known as El Profesor (Spanish for the Teacher), was a Dominican politician, historian, writer, essayist, educator, and the first democratically elected president of the Dominican Republic for seven months in 1963.

-Previously he had been the leader of the Dominican opposition in exile to the dictatorial regime of Rafael Trujillo for over 25 years.
-He is remembered as an honest politician and regarded as one of the most prominent writers in Dominican literature.
-He helped found the Dominican Revolutionary Party (PRD) in 1939, and left it in 1973 to found the Dominican Liberation Party (PLD).
+Juan Bosch was a leading opponent against the dictatorial regime of Rafael Trujillo, spending over two decades as the leader of the Dominican opposition while in exile.
+In 1939, he helped found the Dominican Revolutionary Party (PRD) and returned to the Dominican Republic months after Trujillo's assassination in 1961, winning the first free elections in decades.
+In 1973, he founded the Dominican Liberation Party (PLD).
+He is remembered as an honest politician and regarded as one of the most prominent short-story writers in Dominican literature.

 Early life

 Juan Bosch Gaviño was born in the city of La Vega on 30 June 1909.
-His father was a Spaniard of Catalan origin, and his mother was a Puerto Rican from Juana Diaz, Puerto Rico.
+His father was a Spaniard of Catalan origin, and his mother was a Spaniard Puerto Rican from Juana Diaz, Puerto Rico.
 He lived the first years of his childhood in a rural community called Río Verde, where he began his primary studies.
 He did his secondary studies at the San Sebastián de La Vega school, only reaching the third level of high school.
 In 1924 he moved to Santo Domingo, where he worked in several commercial stores.
 Later in 1929 he traveled to Spain, Venezuela and some Caribbean islands.

 In 1934, he married Isabel García and had two children with her: Leon and Carolina.
 During Trujillo's dictatorship, Bosch was jailed for his political ideas, being released after several months.
 In 1938, Bosch managed to leave the country, settling in Puerto Rico.